-- Centering our program and work on individuals from marginalized communities who have historically experienced limited access to resources as a result of social, cultural, economic and political oppression.
+- Center our program and work on individuals from marginalized communities who have historically experienced limited access to resources as a result of social, cultural, economic, and political oppression.

-- Working to ensure that any guest who comes through Airbnb.org experiences the same quality of services and stays.
+- Work to ensure that any guest who comes through Airbnb.org experiences the same quality of services and stays.

-- Building a diverse and inclusive team and leadership; which includes, as a starting point, that by the end of 2025 at least 33 percent of our US workers will be underrepresented minorities.
+- Build a diverse and inclusive team, which includes, as a starting point, that by the end of 2025 at least 33 percent of our US workers will be underrepresented minorities.

-We are committed to imagining new ways to transform the Airbnb.org stays product, program and team to align with the urgent call to center equity, deliver impact, and help create a world rooted in belonging and healing.
+We are committed to imagining new ways to center equity in our work, make an impact in communities that have experienced a crisis, and help create a world rooted in belonging and healing.